Blahdieblah/BURN-XTN/README.md

 dApp: https://waves-dapp.com/3PHLhWPrs1mrpM1ZDUv1VmUnZRwchADJELc

-Every function unstakes LP and transfers to Waves DAO wallet.
+Functions: "burnxtn" and "burnxppt" unstakes LP and stakes the LP for the Waves DAO wallet.
+Function: "returnAssets" transfers wallet balances of WAVES, sWAVES and XTN to Waves DAO wallet.
+Function: "withdraw" claims vested XTN to dApp wallet.

-If the project actions dApp is not activated for 30 days, then functions: _byAnybody, can be called by anybody.
+If the project actions dApp is not activated for 30 days, then functions can be called by anybody.
-AND access is granted to another wallet, after 90 days access to Puzzlemaster.
+AND access is granted to another wallet, AND after 90 days access to Puzzlemaster.